indexmod/archive/edit.md

 layout: default
 published: true
 ---
+# Edit any page following link on top-left section

+You may edit every page with Prose.io editor using link "Edit the "page name"" at top-left section of each page.
+To save  changes you may need authorize as [GitHub](https://github.com/join) user.

-# Start with Template
+# Create new pages from Template

-Just go [Template](template.md) copy it and paste in to new empty .md file.
+Just go to [Template](template) copy it and paste in to new empty .md file.

-# Briefly
+# Charachter by charachter

 The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
 Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.

+# Markdown

+Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) lightest and easiest language for static pages generating.

-#  Front matter
+#  A Front matter

-Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) and must have invisible **front matter** area set with triple-dashed lines.
+Each page on top have spacial are with meta data.
+This invisible **front matter** area is set with triple-dashed lines.

 `---`
 `title: How to edit`